Notsk1/SoundSeparationImplementation/README.md

 Clone the repository to your local computer and then set up desired settings from arguments.py.

-### Training the model
+### Training the networks

-Before training the model, data needs to be stored and the path to data defined.
-Train the model with command "python main.py" and setting "trainCombared" has to be True.
-If only visual network training desired, "trainCombared" must be False and "trainFrame" must be True.
+Before training the networks, data needs to be stored and the path to data defined.
+Train the audio model with command "python main.py" and setting "trainAudio" has to be True.
+If only visual network training desired, "trainAudio" must be False and "trainFrame" must be True.

 ### Evaluating the model

-After the model has been trained, you can evaluate the model with setting "evalCombined" being True and then running the main script.
+After the networks has been trained, you can evaluate the model with setting "evalCombined" being True and then running the main script.
 To evaluate the performance on duet videos, run script with setting "evalDuet" being True.

 ## Model Output

 Model outputs two spectrograms that can be formed back to a separated audio track.
 For training, two videos are combined and their mixture is used to train the model and as an output, the two videos' audios are separated from the mixture.
-As for evaluation on duet audio, the input is a video with two instruments playing and the output is each instrument track separately.
+As for using the model on duet audio, the input is a video with two instruments playing and the output is each instrument track separately.

 ### Training Output